TencentCloud/karpenter-provider-tke/README.md

 TKE set `zone ID` to label `topology.kubernetes.io/zone` like `topology.kubernetes.io/zone: "900001"`, and use `zone` to label `topology.com.tencent.cloud.csi.cbs/zone` like `topology.com.tencent.cloud.csi.cbs/zone: ap-singapore-1`.

-You can use `describe tmnc xxx` to check your subenets' `zone` and `zone ID`.
+You can use `describe tmnc xxx` to check your subnets' `zone` and `zone ID`.

 # About Drift

 Karpenter has been set `drift` promote to stable and not allowed to disable in `karpenter core`.
 Please check https://github.com/kubernetes-sigs/karpenter/pull/1311.

-We thinks it's is a `dangerous` feature, so `karpenter tke provider` doesn't implement it yet.
+We thinks it is a `dangerous` feature, so `karpenter tke provider` doesn't implement it yet.

-1. If you has modified the tmnc CR, the exisiting `old` node/nodeclaim will be not replaced.
-Your modfication will only effect the `new` node/nodeclaim.
+1. If you has modified the tmnc CR, the existing `old` node/nodeclaim will be not replaced.
+Your modification will only effect the `new` node/nodeclaim.

-2. If you has modified the nodepool CR, and the existing nodeclaim's label(s) aren't compatible with nodepool requirements, the `old` node/nodeclaim wiil be replaced.
+2. If you has modified the nodepool CR, and the existing nodeclaim's label(s) aren't compatible with nodepool requirements, the `old` node/nodeclaim will be replaced.

 For example, the old nodeclaim's has label: `karpenter.k8s.tke/instance-cpu: 2`.
 But nodepool's requirements is modified to: